-You see, with the Cheltenham Races in full flow, you could offer exclusive tips and enhanced odds for any customers who text a keyword to a short code.
+You see, with a feast of summer sport ahead, you could offer exclusive tips and enhanced odds for any customers who text a keyword to a short code.
 Just place a simple poster on the window of your shop or building with a SMS short code and keyword on.
 Busy commuters can walk past and text, while customers entering your store can opt-in for further bets.

 I’ve included even more creative examples on this in my recent blog: How to build a database using SMS short codes and keywords.

 Text messaging is the proven way to reach potential customers on the go, with 90% of people reading a business SMS within the first three minutes of receiving it.